 Introducing GitHub workflow.

-GitHub describes its workflow as a configurable automated process made up of one or more jobs.
-With a plan behind configuration, your GitHub Actions workflow can handle some of the most complex build tasks, automating build, tests and deployment elements of your projects.
+GitHub describes its workflow as a 'configurable automated process comprising one or more jobs'.
+With a plan behind configuration, your GitHub Actions workflow can handle some of the most complex build tasks, automating your projects' build, tests and deployment elements.

 Sub Workflows with GitHub Actions.